Is booking rail travel in advance always the cheapest option?

 1 June 2016

-One of the challenges with a travel policy change – such as asking your travellers to book rail in advance – is making sure travellers are actually aware of it.
+A challenge of travel policy change – e.g. asking travellers to book rail in advance – is making sure they're aware of it.

 But don’t forget to also make sure that any change you’re asking travellers to make is actually possible…